cbmongithub/cbm_2024/README.md

 # cbm_2024
 Welcome to my 2024 portfolio!
-This project showcases my work and skills using the latest web technologies.
+This project showcases my portfolio of works and a blog using the latest web technologies.

 ## Table of Contents
 - [About](#about)